arielmaslaton/alertsPriority/README.md

 meaning it inserts all the titles and thier priority number, that are connected to this type and subtype as key:value pairs

-It iterates over the new priority rules map, and try to find a match.
+After preparing the new priority rule map, the algorithm iterates over the new priority rules map, and try to find a match.

 The match is done first to 'type' and 'subtype',then try to match the titles.